Wuling Hongguang: Powertrain

+BEV

+The Hongguang BEV has a single powertrain configuration: a single rear-wheel drive hairpin bar-wound motor outputting 75 kW and 180.
+Nm of torque, with a top speed of 135 km/h.
+Power is supplied by a 32.6 kWh LFP battery pack allowing for a 300 km CLTC range rating.
+It is capable of DC fast charging from 30–80% in 30 minutes, or AC charging from a standard wall outlet from 20–100% in 9.8 hours.

+EREV

+The range-extender version consists of a 1.5-liter Atkinson cycle four-cylinder petrol engine outputting 98 hp and 125 Nm of torque powering the same 75 kW rear motor as the EV version, for a top speed of 135 km/h.
+It has a 8.5 kWh LFP battery pack, allowing for 50. km of electric range and a combined range of 1000 km, and an NEDC rating of 4.3 L/100km when the battery is discharged.
+It is capable of DC fast charging from 30–80% in 30 minutes.

 Other versions

 Wuling Hongguang S1

 The Wuling Hongguang S1 is an upmarket version of the Hongguang MPV line that was produced between 2015 and 2017 in China, and from 2017 to date in Indonesia as the Wuling Confero and Wuling Formo.

 Wuling Hongguang S3

 The Wuling Hongguang S3 is a crossover SUV based on the Hongguang MPV platform produced since 2017.

 Wuling Hongguang Plus

 A larger and more upmarket variant based on a different platform was revealed in 2019 called the Wuling Hongguang Plus, featuring different exterior and interior designs.